 Raid is an established insecticide brand which almost needs no introduction.
 This ant and roach biocidal comes in spray form in two cans with each coming with 17.5-ounce liquid killer content.

 Cockroaches, bugs, flies and other ants so much hate this.
 All you need is unleash a spray inside hideouts, openings, and crevices which you know your unfriendly neighbors exist.
-It kills instantly, thanks to its combination of killer ingredients.
+Undoubtedly, it kills instantly, thanks to its combination of killer ingredients.

-It contains active ingredients such as imiprothrin and cypermethrin.
-Other ingredients include water, which gives it liquid base; isobutane propellant, propane propellant, butane propellant, isopropanol solubilizer, fragrances, ammonium benzoate preservative, an emulsifier.
+In essence, it contains active ingredients such as imiprothrin and cypermethrin.
+However, its other ingredients include water, which gives it liquid base; isobutane propellant, propane propellant, butane propellant, isopropanol solubilizer, fragrances, ammonium benzoate preservative, an emulsifier.

 Once opened, this product has a shelf life of one-year maximum.
 If not opened, it has a shelf of three years.